vizzuhq/ppa/docs/README.md

-# Install Vizzu Build dependencies on Ubuntu 20.04
+# Install Vizzu build dependencies on Ubuntu 20.04

 Add Vizzu PPA to the repository list: